OctoPrint/octoprint.org/blog/releases/_posts/2017-05-24-new-release-candidate-1.3.3rc3.md

 ---

-This second release candidate of the 1.3.3 release fixes two minor regressions that were found in 1.3.3rc1 and 1.3.3rc2:
+This third release candidate of the 1.3.3 release fixes two minor regressions that were found in 1.3.3rc1 and 1.3.3rc2:

   * [#1821](https://github.com/foosel/OctoPrint/issues/1821) - Properly